manaswiniganjam/conus-clearsky-solar-30m/README.md

 If you use the dataset, please cite:

 > Ganjam, M., Dickinson, M., Rau, B., & Stambaugh, M. (2026).
-Thirty-Meter Resolution Clear-Sky Solar Radiation for the Conterminous United States with Terrain Horizon Correction [Data set].
+TerraSun: Thirty-Meter Resolution Clear-Sky Solar Radiation for the Conterminous United States with Terrain Horizon Correction [Data set].
 Harvard Dataverse, V1. https://doi.org/10.7910/DVN/ZKSKKX

 And the code repository: